github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 1. In the repository where you installed your app, create a new pull request.
 1. In the pull request you just created, navigate to the **Checks** tab.
 You should see a check run with the name "Octo RuboCop," or whichever name you chose earlier for the check run.

 If you see other apps in the **Checks** tab, it means you have other apps installed on your repository that have **Read & write** access to checks and are subscribed to **Check suite** and **Check run** events.
+It may also mean that you have {% data variables.product.prodname_actions %} workflows on the repository that are triggered by the `pull_request` or `pull_request_target` event.

 So far you've told {% data variables.product.prodname_dotcom %} to create a check run.
 The check run status in the pull request is set to queued with a yellow icon.
-Next, you'll want to wait for {% data variables.product.prodname_dotcom %} to create the check run and update its status.
+In the next step, you will wait for {% data variables.product.prodname_dotcom %} to create the check run and update its status.

 ## Step 1.3.
 Update a check run